Kendall Randolph

-Kendall Randolph (born November 14, 1998) is an American professional football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Kendall Randolph (born November 14, 1998) is an American professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
 Randolph played college football for the Alabama Crimson Tide where he was the 2020 CFP National Champion.
 He also had a stint in the National Football League (NFL) with the Seattle Seahawks.

 Early life

 Randolph was born on November 14, 1998, and grew up in Madison, Alabama, where he attended Bob Jones High School.
 He was named to the Alabama Sports Writers Association (ASWA) Class 7A All-State Team in his senior year.
 He was rated a four-star recruit and was ranked No. 198 in the country and No. 7 in Alabama.
 He committed to play college football at the University of Alabama.

 College career

 Randolph played college football for the Alabama Crimson Tide from 2017 to 2022.
 In 2017, he redshirted, his true freshman year, and did not see playing time in 2018.
 In the 2021 CFP National Championship Game against Ohio State, he played 25 snaps in a 52–24 win.
 In total, Randolph played in 53 games at guard, tackle and tight end.